-We wondered if there was any empirical research on the subject, so we naturally reached out to Dr. William Polonsky of the Behavioral Diabetes Institute.
+We wondered if there was any empirical research on the subject, so we reached out to Dr. Bill Polonsky of the Behavioral Diabetes Institute in San Diego.
 He wasn’t aware of any hard data, but offered the following simple advice from his own life: “When I was a little kid I was always seen as the smart one in the family, and so for birthdays and holidays, I always received dumb crap like dictionaries and encyclopedias as gifts.
 That was so disappointing.
 I just wanted toys like everyone else.”

 Kunik sums it up simply by saying that when it comes to little ones: “Get the gifts that they ask for.”

 All of that said, we can’t see the harm in a new pack of Pump Peelz as a stocking stuffer.
 But there is one diabetes gift that’s universally reviled…

 Until you’ve actually had the misfortune to consume it, sugar-free candy sounds like a good idea for people with diabetes.
 Of course, not only is it awful, but a gift of sugar-free candy is the gift of ignorance: PWDs can have regular candy.

 Kunik says the worst D-related Christmas gift she ever received was, “Gross ‘diabetic chocolate bars.’
 Disgusting and inedible.”

 Indeed, these “diabetes-friendly” so-called treats are often packed with chemicals that forced them to be mal-absorbed by your intestines, creating stomach problems.
 Ugh.

 Scheiner adds that a treat should be a treat.
 “We can always take insulin to cover (eating) the occasional treat.
 There’s no need for something ‘sugar free’ that doesn’t taste all that good, gives us gas, and still raises our blood sugar.”